Housing Contexts URBAN5086

 - Available to Erasmus Students: Yes

-This course describes and analyses the political, economic, and social development of UK housing systems and compares these (where appropriate) with other models of housing supply and management within broadly "welfare" state systems.
-There is then emphasis on the changes wrought by more recent market driven policies, the impacts and drivers of local level market change and how combinations of state policy and market drivers create and shape cities generally but housing supply and services specifically.
+This course describes and analyses the political, economic, and social drivers of UK and Scottish housing systems and housing policy and compares these with other models of housing supply and management within broadly "welfare state" systems.
+There is a particular emphasis on promoting an understanding of housing finance and housing subsidies and how they affect housing outcomes, and on key policy areas such as homelessness and affordable housing.

 Usually taught in Year 1 (Part-time housing students) Semester 1 in 9 three-hour sessions.